Problems using washable nappies

 1) Nappy not fitting properly

-Occasionally leaking is due to the nappy being too tight.
+Very occasionally leaking is due to the nappy being too tight.
 If it is squeezed tight against the baby, it can’t hold as much liquid.
 Similarly, if a nappy is over-stuffed with bulky microfibre boosters, it may not absorb properly.
 Bamboo boosters have the advantage of being very slim for the amount of liquid they absorb.
 If you need to add extra absorbency to a night-time nappy, it may work best if you put the booster outside the nappy, between the nappy and the wrap, and use a bigger wrap.

 2) More absorbency required

 As your baby gets bigger s/he will pee more and you may need to add boosters to the nappy.
 Some babies are “heavy wetters” and pee a lot.
 When babies are entirely milk fed, they are taking in a lot of liquid and so will pee a lot!
 Some mums may make relatively dilute milk and so their baby has to drink a lot of it and they will be heavy wetters.
 (Other mums make full cream milk - their babies get fatter and pee less!)
 If the nappy is leaking because it is sopping wet, try adding an extra booster.
 For little boys, it can help if one of the boosters is folded in half and put at the front of the nappy.
-If you are using a pocket nappy, you may just need an extra insert or, if your inserts are made from microfibre, a bamboo rayon insert (instead of or as well as the microfibre one) may help.
+If you are using a pocket nappy, you may just need an extra insert or, if your inserts are made from microfibre, a bamboo rayon or hemp insert (instead of or as well as the microfibre one) may help.
 I have a range of inserts/boosters for sale in the Shop section of this website.

 Always remember that any nappy, insert or booster needs to be washed several times before it achieves maximum absorbency - so your nappies may leak if they are brand new.

-3) Loss of absorbency
+5) Loss of absorbency

 If your nappies don't seem to be as absorbent as they used to be, it may be that you have a build-up of detergent in the fabric, caused by using too much detergent or inadequate rinsing.
 Modern washing machines are very economical with water and you may need to do an extra rinse after washing the nappies.
 Always use any "extra water" options that your washing machines offers when washing nappies and always use a really long wash programme.
 Nappies that have lost their absorbency due to detergent build-up are often a little bit smelly too.
 If you think you may have a problem with detergent build-up, follow the instructions for a strip wash outlined below in the "stinky nappies" section.
 Usually however, when nappies seem to have lost their absorbency, it's actually that the baby is getting bigger and producing more urine!

-4) Clothes too tight
+6) Clothes too tight

 Trendy close fitting jeans and other grown-up style clothing may squash the nappy and prevent it from doing its job properly.
 Try looser, stretchier clothes.
 You may need to buy a bigger size of vests and body suits etc. Try undoing the poppers on the vest.
 Vest extenders are available and Frugi make baby clothes that are “cut for cloth”.
 Tight clothes are generally more of a problem with bulky microfibre nappies than with nappies made from natural fabrics (bamboo, cotton etc.) as microfibre nappies don't lock the moisture away very well and are prone to "compression leaks".